Updated February 9, 2021

 3. Home start-up costs: Thou shalt make a list

-All future homeowners should expect to spend at least 3% of the value of their home on basic start-up costs.
-These include all kinds of expenses related to buying the property and getting settled in, such as:
+All future homeowners should expect to spend at least 3% of the value of their home on basic start-up costs (not to mention all kinds of other unexpected expenses that can pop up in the first year), such as:

 - Home inspection fees